-Enrollment is restricted to home school students studying at the high school junior or senior levels.
+Enrollment is primarily for home-schooled students studying at the high school junior or senior levels.
 Because admitting freshmen and sophomores is considered exceptional, the college-ready status of each prospective freshman and sophomore student will be treated on a case-by-case basis.
-Formal approval from the College is required for admitting freshmen and sophomores.
+Formal approval from the dean of students, as designee of the college president, is required for admitting freshmen and sophomores.
 All individuals admitted must demonstrate readiness for college by achieving satisfactory scores on college placement tests or by meeting other entrance standards as set by the College.